qza/qza.github.com/_posts/2015-10-17-bdd-in-java-with-junit-spring-and-cucumber-jvm.md

 {% endhighlight %}

 By default, Cucumber will look for the files with extension .feature in src/test/resources folder that matches package structure in which runner class is located.
-In case that fetures are located by the runner and there are missing steps definitions, cucumber-junit generates code for missing steps in the console log.
+In case that features are located by the runner and there are missing steps definitions, cucumber-junit generates code for missing steps in the console log.
 This is cool feature and can be used to quickly get required annotations.

 Here is the implementation of the steps in PurchaseTicketSteps class.